safafa/telegram_bot/README.md

 Go to https://github.com/safafa/telegram_bot

+1. Install ruby on your local machine
-1. Click on the code and copy the code.
+2. Click on the code and copy the code.
-2. Use a terminal to clone this repository on your local machine.
+3. Use a terminal to clone this repository on your local machine.
+4. Browse to the repository folder on your local machine and run <code> bundle install </code> to install all the gems needed for this code to work.
-3. Create a bot using the Botfather in the telegram app.
+5. Create a bot using the Botfather in the telegram app.
+6. create .env file inside the root folder.
-4. Copy the token and replace it in the code.
+7. Copy the token and place it in the .env file like this: BOT_KEY="token".
-3. Run <code>git checkout -b your-branch-name</code>.
+8. Run <code>git checkout -b your-branch-name</code>.
 Make your contributions.
-4. Push your branch up to your forked repository.
+9. Push your branch up to your forked repository.

 ## Running tests